Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 Every transaction verified before execution.

 Nothing settles on assumption.
-The verify call is non-optional and inline — at the merchant boundary, not just inside the agent.
+The verify call is non-optional and inline at the merchant boundary, alongside Ralio’s controls on the agent side.

 02 · Portable